William R. Klemm

 Books

-Better Grades, Less Effort by William R. Klemm
+Better Grades, Less Effort

 This book is for any working professional engaged in on-the-job training programs.
 It will also help workers master their field and become more competent — more likely to be successful.
 The book will have special value for students, especially those in high school or college.
 It will also help elementary school children, though the tips should be read and explained by the parents.

 Blame Game.
-How To Win It by William R. Klemm
+How To Win It

-Blame Game helps people know when they are making excuses and what to do about it.
-The book helps people to place blame where it really belongs.
-This requires examining our excuses.
-Think of this book as "debt relief" for the high cost of excuse-making.
+Acclaimed by the famous "Dr. Laura" and theologian Dr. Robert Schuller, Blame Game helps you know when you are making excuses and what to do about it.
+The book helps people examine their excuses place and blame where it really belongs.This book provides "debt relief" for the high cost of excuse-making.
 The book presents a 5-step program to move from denial and deception to deliverance.

-Smashwords book reviews by William R. Klemm
+Smashwords book reviews by W. R. Klemm

-• Boot camp fitness for all shapes and sizes on Nov.
+• Boot Camp Fitness for All Shapes and Sizes on Nov.
 28, 2010

 (no rating)